bitsofcotton/consistency-boots/README.md

 CPU don't have priviledge glitches.

 Only compiler is infected conditions, using unknown compiler source and trampoline clean sources could vanish the compiler infections.
+Nor, if the compiler themselves is simple enough, we could read whole compiler assemblies with virtual machine condition.

 # Tips on CPUs